CobayaSampler/cobaya/docs/sampler_mcmc.rst

 .. _mcmc_speed_hierarchy_manual:

-Manual specification of speed-blocking
+Manual specification of speed blocking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*Automatic* speed-blocking takes advantage of differences in speed *per likelihood* (or theory).
+*Automatic* speed blocking takes advantage of differences in speed *per likelihood* (or theory).
 If the parameters of your likelihood or theory have some internal speed hierarchy that you would like to exploit (e.g. if your likelihood internally caches the result of a computation depending only on a subset of the likelihood parameters), you can specify a fine-grained list of parameter blocks and their oversampling factors, using the ``mcmc`` option ``blocking``.

 E.g. if a likelihood depends of parameters ``a``, ``b`` and ``c`` and the cost of varying ``a`` is *twice* as big as the other two, your ``mcmc`` block should look like